How to Introduce Sex Toys to a Partner Who’s Intimidated By Them

 “This isn’t because something’s wrong.
 I just think it could be something fun for us to explore.”

-You’re not trying to fix anything.
-You’re making space for more intimacy - and normalizing sex toys in a real, human way.
+Make it clear that you’re not trying to fix anything.
+You’re making space for more intimacy - and offering sex as a fun new possibility, not because you're disappointed or lacking something in your relationship.

 6. Leave Space for Curiosity